 We may process personal data relating to you if you fall into one of the following categories:

-- You use our products or services (including any of our websites)
+You use our products or services including our subscription-based quarterly reports

-We may collect the following information during any registration to our newsletter which you will be aware of as you optionally fill in the forms.
+We may collect the following information during any registration to our newsletter or subscription reporting which you will be aware of as you optionally fill in the forms.

 What we do with the information we gather

 We require this information to understand your needs and provide you with a better service, and in particular for the following reasons: